 An audition only group.
-This group will travel to the Cobb Galleria in January for adjudication and theatre workshops.
-Additional cost of $250 for the JTF competition and extra fees will apply for hotel and food for the weekend.
+In past years, this group traveled to the Cobb Galleria in January for adjudication and theatre workshops.
+Additional cost of $270 for the JTF competition and extra fees will apply for hotel and food for the weekend.
 This class meets Thursday nights from 6:30-8:30pm.
 Extra Saturday rehearsals will be required.

 Acting Up Junior

 A class for students grades 6-8.
-The class meets Monday nights from 5:00-7:00 p.m. and will end their season with a musical presentation of Frozen, Jr. In addition, these students have the option of attending an additional 4 weeks of instruction including performing with the Teen class.
+The class meets Monday nights from 5:00-7:00 p.m. and will end their season with a musical presentation.
+In addition, these students have the option of attending an additional 4 weeks of instruction including performing with the Teen class.

 Acting Up Kids

 A drama class for students grades 1-5.
 The class meets Thursday from 5:00-6:30 p.m. and will break up into two groups.
 Students grades 4-5 “Production Class,” will end their season with a musical presentation.
 Grades 1-3 “Beginning Musical Theatre,” will present a Musical Theatre Recital and will provide full ensemble number for the Kids production.

 Adult drama class is a free class for adults of all ages.
 Watch the web-site and church bulletin for more details and opportunities.

 For additional Drama dates and ticket information for all the Drama productions, visit the Calendar page.

 Classes will begin January 4, 2021 and will conclude with a performance in the spring.